CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 In this lab, you have completed:

 - Opened the cloned folder in Visual Studio Code
-- Provisioned a Azure AI services resource
+- Provisioned an Azure AI services resource
 - Used a REST Interface
 - Used an SDK